liferay/liferay-docs/devGuide/en/chapters/11-service-builder.markdown

 *Event* entity node in the outline on the left side of the view.
 The IDE displays a form for ordering the Event entity.
 Select the *Specify ordering* checkbox to show the form for specifying the ordering.
-Create an order column by clicking the add icon (a green plus sign) to the right of the table.
-Enter `date` for the column name to use in ordering the Event entity.
-Click the options icon to the right of the *By* field and choose the option to *select by* `asc`.
-This will order the Event entity by ascending date.
-For specifying Location entity ordering, follow similar steps but specify `name` as the column and `asc` as the *select by* value.
+Create an order column by clicking the *add icon* (a green plus sign) to the right of the table.
+Enter *date* for the column name to use in ordering the Event entity.
+Click the *Browse icon* to the right of the By field and choose the *asc* option.
+This orders the Event entity by ascending date.
+To specify a Location entity ordering, follow similar steps but specify *name* as the column and *asc* as the *select by* value.

 The last thing do for our service entities is define the finder methods for retrieving them from the database.

-#### Step 7 - Define service entity finder methods
+#### Step 7: Define service entity finder methods

 Finder methods retrieve entity objects from the database based on specified parameters.
 You'll probably want to create at least one finder method for each